 Phase 1: No Problem

-Another characteristic of this level of readiness is defending the current state and striving to limit the impact and disruption of proposed change to our current state.
+Another characteristic of this readiness level is defending the current state and striving to limit the impact and disruption of the proposed change to our current state.
 An example of this is the idea of “clean coal.”

 Phase 2: Awareness

 In this phase, we understand and agree there is a need for change and we often agree on the problem, but we are not yet ready to commit to taking any real action.
 I call this phase the “all talk, no action phase.”

 It is estimated about 50-71% of Americans believe human-caused climate change is real, while 70% of Canadians believe the earth is warming because of human and industrial activity.
 So the majority is aware, but that doesn’t mean action will follow.

 Keri Marie Norgaard, a sociologist at the University of Oregon and author of Living in Denial: Climate Change, Emotions, and Everyday Life, observed this in her research on climate change.
 As she writes, “The people I met were generally well informed about global warming.
 They expressed concern frequently, yet this concern did not translate into action.”

 Colin Carnal, author of Managing Change In Organizations, called this phase of the change process “the defence,” because a key characteristic of this phase is defensive behaviour — so much so that if pushed into change, we will engage in activities that prove the new condition or state won’t work.

 This phase is also associated with high levels of fear and uncertainty because taking action may feel overwhelming and the potential costs (disruption, loss, or risks) of action too high.

 Like phase one, in this phase, we are still more aligned with the current state than a future state, which means we will defend our current activities.
 Norgaard discovered two ways people deal with the emotional dissonance of climate change.
 The first is to deflect and minimize their role through increased criticism of a country that was performing worse.
 The second is to minimize the impact that could be made given the country’s small size.